 Creatine kinase is an enzyme that doctors can use as a measure of muscle damage.
 The more damage, the higher the levels go.
 Exercise increases CK levels as does damage like rhabdomyolysis.
 Another name for this enzyme is creatine phosphokinase (CPK).

-Rhabdo From Spinning: The Evidence
+Rhabdo From Spin Class: The Evidence

 After 4 days of medical treatment, her creatine kinase level dropped from 409,000 u/L to 29,000 u/L. Fortunately, her kidney function was good and after 4 weeks, her CK levels were back to normal and she recovered fully.
 This is often cited as the very first case of spinning-induced rhabdo ever reported in the medical literature.